-William John Trevor "Jack" Evans - Born April 21, 1928 in Garnant, Wales, United Kingdom – Died November 10, 1996 in Manchester, Connecticut was a Canadian professional ice Hockey defenceman and coach.
+William John Trevor "Jack" Evans - Born April 21, 1928 in Garnant, Wales, United Kingdom – Died November 10, 1996 in Manchester, Connecticut was a Welsh / Canadian ice Hockey defenceman and coach.

 Evans did not begin playing Hockey until age 14, by age 20, a quick-learning Evans was a leading junior league defenceman with the Lethbridge Native Sons and participated in the 1948 Memorial Cup playoffs, losing in the Abbott Cup final.
 That same year, he signed a minor league contract with the New York Rangers.

 Evans joined the Lethbridge Maple Leafs for the 1948-49 season, and played three games with the Rangers during the season.
 He also played in two games the following season.
-It was not until the 1950-51 season that Evans had the opportunity to suit up for 49 games for the Rangers, scoring a single goal.
+It was not until the 1950-51 season that Evans had the opportunity to suit up for 49 games for the Rangers, scoring his 1st NHL goal on March 17, 1951 vs Al Rollins of the Toronto Maple Leafs.
 He also played for the AHL Cincinnati Mohawks during the season.

 Evans played 52 games for the Rangers in 1951-52, again scoring just 1 goal, but also assisting on 6 others.
 Evans then found himself the following season playing in the Western Hockey League / WHL with the Saskatoon Quakers, and had a outstanding season scoring 9 goals and 22 assists, helping the team deep into the playoffs.

 During the next two seasons, Evans found himself playing for both the Rangers and the Quakers, Evans finally cracked the Rangers regular lineup in 1955 and worked significant minutes for the next three years on the blue line.